aws-samples/experimental-programmatic-access-ccft/README.md

 (6) If new monthly data is available, we can continue to extract the data for all accounts of an AWS organization.
 The state machine extracts triggers a Lambda function with the ccft-script to extract CCFT data for all account ID's, and stores the data within one .json file.

 (7) In the first invocation, an Athena database and table are created that point to the ccft-data bucket (in the case that this didn't happen yet in the backfill step).
-For every invocation, a view gets updated with the new data.
+For every invocation, two views get updated with the new data.

 ### Q: How can I deploy the application?